geowerkstatt/GeoW.Interlis.Tools/README.md

 </configuration>
 ```

-The sample file above is a minimal configuration and also also located in the root of this repository.
+The sample file above is a minimal configuration and also located in the root of this repository.